dat-ecosystem/dat/docs/what-is-dat.md

 To illustrate the goals of `dat` consider the GitHub project, which is a great model of this idea working in a different space.
 GitHub is built on top of an open source tool called `git` and provides a user-friendly web application that lets software developers find code written by others, use it in their own programs and improve upon it.
 In a similar fashion `dat` will be developed as a set of tools to store, synchronize, manipulate and collaborate on sets of data.

-The initial prototype of `dat` was developed thanks to support from the Knight Foundation as a collection of open source projects.
-Full time work began in August 2013 by [Max Ogden](http://maxogden.com/gut-hosted-open-data-filets.html) and other open source contributors.
-The initial grant supported 6 months of full time work.
-Further funding was provided by the Alfred P Sloan foundation in early 2014 to continue work on the prototype with a small development team, this time focused on making dat useful for sharing scientific datasets.

 #### Project components

 1. **command line tool**: capable of data storage, sync and running transformations
+2. **sync modules**: plugins that hook `dat` data streams up to different databases and formats and vice versa
-2. **transformation modules**: simple scripts written in any language that can clean up/enhance/convert data, e.g. geocoding, converting from one date format to another
+3. **transformation modules**: simple scripts written in any language that can clean up/enhance/convert data, e.g. geocoding, converting from one date format to another
-3. **sync modules**: plugins (e.g. `dat-postgres`, `dat-excel`, `dat-xml`) that hook `dat` data streams up to different databases and formats and vice versa

 See ['how `dat` works'](#how-dat-works) below for technical descriptions.
 The transformation and sync modules are where `dat` really shines in that they define a way for data tools and scripts to talk to each other so that these components can be made generic and shared.